Andrew Johns: 2002–2005

 Johns' back injury at the tail-end of 2002 was the first of what seemed like a plague of injuries over the next few seasons: he had a serious neck injury that threatened his career in 2003, sustained an anterior cruciate ligament (ACL) knee injury which kept him out of most of the 2004 season, and broke his jaw in early 2005.

 During the 2003 Rugby Union World Cup, Wales assistant coach Scott Johnson got Johns to assist with pre-match preparation by speaking to the players and presenting them with their jerseys.

-Johns was the center of controversy in 2004 after receiving a massive offer from rugby union to switch codes.
+Johns was the centre of controversy in 2004 after receiving a massive offer from rugby union to switch codes.
 Numerous past legends of both codes expressed their opinions.
 Debate continues about what happened during the negotiations with rugby union, since the contractual offers were made by the Waratahs without the salary top-ups from the Australian Rugby Union that had been usual in contractual negotiations with previous potential converts from rugby league.
 The ARU's formal reasons for not supporting the Waratahs' bid to secure Johns were his age (30) and injury history.
 These were later retracted after the "ecstasy controversy" (see below).

 Even without the additional monetary support from the ARU, the Waratahs were able to table an offer to Johns that was far larger than any rugby league club could offer on its own.
 After David Gallop, the CEO of the NRL and Channel Nine contributed money and a promise of a commentary position after his career ended, Johns finally decided to stay in league, ending months of speculation and debate.
 He says his decision was greatly affected by his son, who wanted him to stay in league.
 He was also approached by the Welsh Rugby Union because of his Welsh heritage.